blippar/blippar-ar-sdk/faq.md

 ## Does the Blippar SDK also support Geo?

 The Blippar platform supports regionalised triggering of AR content, at a country level.
 However it is possible for an app to integrate whatever location service they wish and programatically launch blipps according some criteria.
-Through the BlippJS location APIs or app <-> blipp communication it is possible to develop reasonably complex geo-features in blipps.
+Through the Blippbuilder Script location APIs or app <-> blipp communication it is possible to develop reasonably complex geo-features in blipps.

 ## Can we publish a Blipp both on the SDK and on Blippar?
 How do we check the Blipp pushed on Blippar?

 Yes.
-When publishing your blipp via the Hub CMS you will see an option to decide what app(s) the blipp can be detected on.
+When publishing your blipp via the Blippar Hub you will see an option to decide what app(s) the blipp can be detected on.

 ---